 Literary Fiction / Classics / Poetry

 Kate @ Books are my favourite and best talks a lot about books that I am not a huge reader of – primarily award winning literary fiction.
-I always find it really fascinating as to what Kate likes and doesn’t like, but following her blog also keeps me up to date with, not only books that do get shortlisted for awards, but also things that are interesting yet not really in my corner of the world, like Eurovision.
+I always find it really fascinating as to what Kate likes and doesn’t like, but her blog also keeps me up to date with books that get shortlisted for awards.

 Best Book Recommendations

 Veronika, Ruzi and Sabrina @ Wordy and Whimsical write fantastic recommendation posts.
 They do the general recommendation posts, but they also write really creative ones as well, such as tropes, coloured covers or if you enjoyed a particular tv series.
 I think that’s what makes them stand out from the others.